pyridine/pyridine/README.md

-> "See the machine as more than when you were first led up to it.
-You can make it more."
+> "See the machine as more than when you were first led up to it, that you can make it more."
 >
 > \- Alan J. Perlis